lasigeBioTM/CANTEMIST-Participation/README.md

 Code relative to the participation of the lasigeBioTM team in the [CANTEMIST-CANcer TExt Mining Shared Task – tumor named entity recognition](https://temu.bsc.es/cantemist/).

 ## Preparation
-Get the necessary data to reproduce the experiments from:
+Get the necessary data to reproduce the experiments:

 ```
 ./get_data.sh